Rachnera/tls-experiments/README.md

 Add the following script below the setup ones, and preferably below other scripts modifying the text box:
 - Rachnera Message Bust

-Optional: Add the file `CustomMessageWindow.png` to `Graphics/System`.
-This slightly changes the look of the dialog window (and only it) to give more breathing room to image and text.

 If you one day wish to remove that feature but not other bust related ones, just delete that one script